StackExchange/dnscontrol/documentation/styleguide.md

 psychopath who knows where you live."

 Don't code for today-you.
 Write code for six-months-from-now-you.
 Have you met six-months-from-now-you?
 Oh, you should.
-Find individual.
-He or she is quite smart.
-He or she has 6 months more experience than today-you, but sadly has had 6 months to forget what today-you knows.
+Fine individual.
+They are quite smart.
+They have 6 months more experience than today-you, but sadly has had 6 months to forget what today-you knows.
 The job of today-you is to write code that six-months-from-now-you can understand.